vault27/Foundation/ssl.md

 - Negotiation of ciphers and protocols: authenticated encryption algorithms
 - Key exchange - main goal actually: algorithm itself + groups
-- Authentication of key exchange - digital signature algorithm + hash algorithm - two, for different parts of the handshake - one signature algorithm is used for server certitifcate signature, the other one for signing key exchange parameters or messages exchanged between the client and server
+- Authentication of key exchange - digital signature algorithm + hash algorithm - two, for different parts of the handshake - one signature algorithm is used for server certificate signature, the other one for signing key exchange parameters or messages exchanged between the client and server
 - Session resumption - to avoid redoing key exchange every time user connects again

 What should be negotiated - 9 parametres in total: